Paper or Plastic?

 Every type of person imaginable visits the grocery store because everyone has to buy groceries.
 No one particularly enjoys it.
 I have been spit on (close talkers), bled on, proselytized, and yelled at.
 I have also been sought out for my bagging prowess, my apparently kind demeanor, and because some shoppers think I resemble their ethnicity (who then attempt to speak to me in another language).

 I couldn’t invent these scenarios if I tried:

 - I witness a heated argument between two adults over the number of items one has in the express lane (my lane).
 Aggravated, I yell, “HEY!
 This is NOT kindergarten!
 Stop acting like it!”
 They stop.

-- A shoplifter tries to make a break for it and is tackled about a foot from where I am standing, trapped in my little two foot square area.
+- A shoplifter tries to make a break for it and is tackled right next to where I am standing, trapped in my little two-foot-square cashier area.
 Fists fly, legs kick; they drag away the shoplifter to wait for the police.
 I Windex my scanner.

 - A clearly exasperated woman holding a fussing toddler abruptly grabs the child’s hand and bites it.
 The child screams even louder, and I say nothing.
 Is the customer always right?

 - I have smelled a family well before I’ve seen them.
 They look like they live wild in the hills and I feel badly for the shabbily-dressed, dirty children.
 And then they pay for two huge carts of groceries with the biggest wad of cash I have ever seen.

 The world is full of all kinds of people.
 Generally, they don’t bite.